BoevaLab/MTRNA-sc-cancer/notebooks/README.md

 Some of these placeholders indicate

 Any placeholder that starts with `/add/path/here/auxiliary_data` indicates a file that is provided in the `auxiliary_data` [folder](https://github.com/BoevaLab/MTRNA-sc-cancer/tree/main/auxiliary_data).
 Replace these by wherever you saved the `auxiliary_data` folder.
+These files will thus not be described in the following.

 In the following explanations, the `XXXX` replace names that are repeated across the notebook (usually the cancer type).